Boosted by the pandemic, meeting transcription service Otter.ai raises $50M – TechCrunch

 Over the past year or so, voice transcription startup Otter.ai doubled down on the future of remote work by integrating its product with meeting apps like Zoom and Google Meet.
 With the COVID-19 pandemic having sent so many to work from home, those investments have paid off — the company has transcribed over 100 million meetings with more than 3 billion minutes, and has seen an 8x increase in revenues during 2020.
 Now, Otter.ai is announcing its next steps, fueled by a new $50 million Series B round of investment.

-The new round was led by Spectrum Equity, with participation from existing investors Horizons Ventures, Draper Associates, GGV Ventures, Draper Dragon Fund, and others.
+The new round was led by Spectrum Equity, with participation from existing investors Horizons Ventures, Draper Associates, GGV Ventures, Draper Dragon Fund and others.
 The $50 million figure also includes a $10 million convertible note, announced last year.

 Otter.ai’s service offers an easy way to record meetings, whether in-person through an app on your phone, or online through its integrations with popular web conferencing apps.
 But it’s the latter that really came into play over the course of 2020, when suddenly entire workforces were sent home from the office and forced into endless Zoom calls.